Two-Apes/password-generator/README.md

 1. Download the file (code -> download ZIP)
 2. Extract it
 3. Go to cpp-RandomPasswordGenerator/
-4. Run cpp-RandomPasswordGenerator.sln (I use 'Visual Studio 2019')
+4. Run cpp-RandomPasswordGenerator.sln (I use Visual Studio 2019)